thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 <div class="right" style="width: 300px;">
 <img src="images/pmarcelino_saleprice.png" alt="Pedro plots the sale price" />
-<div class="caption">Pedro plots the sale price</div>
+<div class="caption"><span class="name">Pedro</span> plots the sale price</div>
 </div>

-Angela and Pedro spend some time upfront investigating the initial data like we saw in Titanic.
-Angela plots the sale price in a histogram and builds a heatmap of the features, while Pedro plots the sale price and draws the following conclusions about the sale price:
+<span class="name">Angela</span> and <span class="name">Pedro</span> spend some time upfront investigating the initial data like we saw in Titanic. <span class="name">Angela</span> plots the sale price in a histogram and builds a heatmap of the features, while <span class="name">Pedro</span> plots the sale price and draws the following conclusions about the sale price:

 > * Deviate from the normal distribution.
 > * Have appreciable positive skewness.
 > * Show peakedness.

-Pedro then puts himself in the shoes of a buyer and speculates which features would matter to him, examining the correlations between his picks and the sale price.
+<span class="name">Pedro</span> then puts himself in the shoes of a buyer and speculates which features would matter to him, examining the correlations between his picks and the sale price.
 Later he builds a heatmap to glean a more objective view of feature relationships before zooming in on a couple promising candidates.

 ![Plotting features against sale price](images/pmarcelino_features.png)
 <div class="caption">Plotting features against sale price</div>

-By contrast, Angela starts with a more objective approach, listing numerical features by their correlation with `SalePrice`.
+By contrast, <span class="name">Angela</span> starts with a more objective approach, listing numerical features by their correlation with `SalePrice`.
 She also plots features against the sale price, looking for patterns in the data.

-Sang-eon starts his kernel with a bang, aggressively culling missing values and outliers (with the exception of `LotFrontage` which he imputes using linear regression).
+<span class="name">Sang-eon</span> starts his kernel with a bang, aggressively culling missing values and outliers (with the exception of `LotFrontage` which he imputes using linear regression).
 Only then does he begin plotting various features against the sale price.

-Pedro waits until looking for correlations among the data to examine the problem of missing data.
+<span class="name">Pedro</span> waits until looking for correlations among the data to examine the problem of missing data.
 He asks:

 > * How prevalent is the missing data?
 > * Is missing data random or does it have a pattern?
 >
 > The answer to these questions is important for practical reasons because missing data can imply a reduction of the sample size.
 This can prevent us from proceeding with the analysis.
 Moreover, from a substantive perspective, we need to ensure that the missing data process is not biased and hidding an inconvenient truth.

-To address these, Pedro plots the totals and percents of missing cells, and chooses to delete columns where 15% or more cells contain missing data.
+To address these, <span class="name">Pedro</span> plots the totals and percents of missing cells, and chooses to delete columns where 15% or more cells contain missing data.
 He again relies on subjective choices to determine which features to remove:

 > ...will we miss this data?
 I don't think so.
 None of these variables seem to be very important, since most of them are not aspects in which we think about when buying a house (maybe that's the reason why data is missing?).
 Moreover, looking closer at the variables, we could say that variables like 'PoolQC', 'MiscFeature' and 'FireplaceQu' are strong candidates for outliers, so we'll be happy to delete them.

-Pedro's approach to the missing data is to either remove columns (features) entirely if they feature a large number of missing values, or remove rows where there are only a few missing.
+<span class="name">Pedro</span>'s approach to the missing data is to either remove columns (features) entirely if they feature a large number of missing values, or remove rows where there are only a few missing.
 He does not impute any variables.
 He also establishes a heuristic for tackling outliers:

 > The primary concern here is to establish a threshold that defines an observation as an outlier.
 To do so, we'll standardize the data.
 In this context, data standardization means converting data values to have mean of 0 and a standard deviation of 1.